How to Guide Children’s Behaviour in a Positive Way

 Define Rules That Are Easy To Follow

 Keep rules simple and age-appropriate.
-Young children need clear and straightforward guidelines.
-Avoid using complex language that might confuse them.
-For example, instead of saying “Always be nice,” say “Use kind words with your friends.”
-This helps children understand exactly what to do.
+Young children need clear and direct guidance.
+Instead of saying, “Always be nice,” say, “Use kind words with your friends.”

-Focus on positive phrasing.
+Use positive phrasing when you can.
 Instead of saying, “Don’t run indoors,” say, “Walk inside the house.”
-Positive language encourages cooperation and reduces resistance.
+Positive words tell your child what to do next.

 Explain The Reasons Behind Expectations

-Children are more likely to follow rules if they understand the reasons.
-Share why certain behaviors are important.
-For instance, explain that cleaning up toys keeps everyone safe and prevents accidents.
+Children follow rules more often when they understand the reason.
+Explain why a behaviour matters.
+For example, tell your child that cleaning up toys keeps everyone safe and helps prevent falls.

 Be Consistent With Your Expectations

-If a rule is broken, address it calmly.
-Remind children of the expectation and why it matters.
-Consistent reinforcement helps children learn boundaries over time.
+If your child breaks a rule, respond calmly.
+Remind them of the expectation and explain why it matters.

 Use Visual Cues To Reinforce Rules

-Point to the chart as a reminder during daily routines.
-This helps children connect the visual cues to their actions.
+Point to the chart during daily routines.
+This helps your child connect the visual cue with the action you want.

 Encourage Open Communication